 GB Row founders Will de Laszlo and Jim Bastin’s vision for the race was to not only host the toughest rowing challenge in the world, that is open to private boats and entries, but to also add a powerful sustainable purpose to the event, to leave a legacy in the sport of ocean rowing for our environment and the next generation.

-GB Row Challenge is entering its next exciting phase as the prestigious Annual Around Great Britain Rowing Race, with nearly 20 years’ rich heritage and a history of new Guinness World Records.
-In June 2022, while the three competing GB Row Challenge crews battle their way, unsupported, around the gruelling 3,500km course to circumnavigate the British Isles, they will undertake the largest-ever collection of marine biology data of its kind in the UK.
+GB Row Challenge is an annual Around Great Britain Rowing Race, with nearly 20 years’ rich heritage and a history of new Guinness World Records.
+To achieve the circumnavigation, Teams taking on GB Row Challenge will have to battle their way, unsupported, around the gruelling 2,000 mile coastline of Great Britain.
+Whilst doing so they will also undertake the largest-ever collection of marine biology data of its kind in the UK.

-GB Row Challenge is working exclusively for a minimum of four years with the University of Portsmouth and this collaboration is being led by Dr Fay Couceiro.
+GB Row Challenge is working exclusively with the University of Portsmouth and this collaboration is being led by Dr Fay Couceiro.
 The aim is to not only highlight the environmental impact of humans on our planet, but also - by creating awareness - to change human behaviour.

 The first GB Row Challenge took place in 2005 when the four man team headed by William de Laszlo set a new World Record of 26 days 21 hours and 14 minutes for unaided rowing around Britain.